rackerlabs/rackspace-how-to/content/cloud-servers/connecting-to-a-server-using-ssh-on-linux-or-mac-os.md

 ### Remote host identification

-If you rebuilt your cloud cerver, you might get the following message:
+If you rebuilt your cloud server, you might get the following message:

     WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED!